Asylum2032/foresightinteractive/pages/challenges/challenge_cluster3.md

 ---

-# Challenge Cluster 3: Climate Change and Resources
+# Challenge Cluster 3: Climate Change and Resource Scarcity

 ![image-right](/foresightinteractive/assets/images/ClimateChangeResources.jpg){: .align-right }
 The continuation of climate change creates a number of challenges for international protection, even in scenarios in which human societies are taking proactive measure to limit global warming and mitigate climate change effects.